bruhath9/Bruhath_BSE_Project/index.md

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Bruhath B | Lynbrook High School | Computer Engineering | Incoming Senior

-**Replace the BlueStamp logo below with an image of yourself and your completed project.
-Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE

 # Second Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my second milestone, I set up the object recognition algorithm using a machine learning framework called TensorFlow, which I installed on the Raspberry Pi.
 With TensorFlow, when I point the camera at an object--such as a laptop, coffee mug, or telephone--a label appears on the screen identifying what the object is in real time as a demo.
 The model I used is a pre-trained one called MobileNetV2, developed by Google.
 Since it's pre-trained, it has already been exposed to thousands of images of around 80 to 100 common objects and has learned to recognize their unique patterns and features.
 These include everyday items like a keyboard, mouse, phone, and more.